-Assistive technology (AT) is any kind of technology that can be used to enhance the functional independence of a person with a disability.
-Assistive technology helps to level the playing field for individuals with disabilities by providing them a way to fully engage in life’s activities.
-Assistive technology devices are tools to help overcome challenges and enable people living with disabilities to enhance their quality of life and lead more independent lives.
+Assistive technology (AT) is any kind of technology that can be used to enhance the independence of a person with a disability.
+AT helps to level the playing field by providing them a way to fully engage in life’s activities.
+AT devices are tools to help overcome challenges and enable people living with disabilities to enhance their quality of life and lead more independent lives.

-Michigan Alliance for Families has partnered with Alt+Shift (formerly known as MITS) to produce an Assistive Technology Guide for Parents and Educators.
-In addition to the information here, we also have a free On Demand webinar available on this topic.
+- Michigan Alliance for Families has partnered with Alt+Shift to produce an Assistive Technology Guide for Parents and Educators

 What does the law say about AT?

 Assistive technology is defined in Individuals with Disabilities Education Act (IDEA) as both the AT device and the training/support to choose and use an AT device.